cwoodruff/book-network-programming-csharp/Chapter03/chapter03.md

 Sockets can be thought of as associated with specific network protocols.
 For instance, when you create a socket for a web browser, it might be configured to use the TCP/IP protocol suite, ensuring that data is reliably and orderly transmitted between your browser and the web server hosting this content.
 The protocol choice depends on the application's requirements, with TCP and UDP being two of the most common.

 The journey of establishing network communication through socket programming begins with the foundational step of socket creation and configuration.
-This phase involves bringing a socket into existence and tailoring its properties to fit themeet communication requirements.
+This phase involves bringing a socket into existence and tailoring its properties to meet communication requirements.
 Let's delve deeper into the nuances of this process, especially within the context of C# and .NET.

 ### The anatomy of a socket